-If you’re stuck trying to installing El Capitan on your iMac or MacBook with the error No packages were eligible for install this article should resolve your issue.
+If you’re stuck installing El Capitan on your iMac or MacBook with the error No packages were eligible for install this article should resolve your issue.

 Solution for fixing error “No packages were eligible for install”, “This copy of the Install OS X El Capitan application can’t be verified.
 It may have been corrupted or tampered with during downloading.”